 President Trump Is A New Yorker No Longer

-President Trump, a born and bred New Yorker, whose brash and boisterous persona has reflected the popular image of his native city is pulling up stakes.
+President Trump, a born and bred New Yorker whose brash and boisterous persona has reflected the popular image of his native city, is pulling up stakes.

-Trump announced via Twitter Thursday that he is changing his legal residence to Florida.
+Trump announced via Twitter on Thursday that he is changing his legal residence to Florida.
 "I cherish New York, and the people of New York and always will," Trump said, "but unfortunately, despite the fact that I pay millions of dollars in city, state and local taxes each year, I have been treated very badly by the political leaders of both the city and state."

 ....New York, and always will, but unfortunately, despite the fact that I pay millions of dollars in city, state and local taxes each year, I have been treated very badly by the political leaders of both the city and state.
 Few have been treated worse.
 I hated having to make....— Donald J. Trump (@realDonaldTrump) November 1, 2019